striezel/updater/readme.md

     --no-pdf24-fax-printer
       Does not install the fax printer for PDF24 Creator during update.
 This option is disabled by default.

+### Example

+Here are a few examples to give you a general idea:

+* Check which software can be updated:

+  `updater.exe check`

+* Download and apply all available updates:

+  `updater.exe update`

+* Download and apply all available updates, but do not update Thunderbird and
+  GIMP:

+  `updater.exe update --exclude thunderbird --exclude gimp`

+* Download and apply all available updates, but set timeout to 20 minutes (i.e.
+  1200 seconds):

+  `updater.exe update --timeout 1200`

 ## Getting the source code